Language

 Use Reference Tone buttons to hear the correct pitch for each string

-Adjust A4 frequency if your ensemble tunes to a different reference pitch
+Adjust the A4 frequency if your ensemble tunes to a different reference pitch

-All audio processing happens locally in your browser — nothing is recorded or uploaded
+All audio is processed locally in your browser — nothing is recorded or uploaded

 Want to learn more?
 Read documentation →